-Among co-stimulatory molecules studied in GVHD, NKG2D is unique because of the expression pattern of its ligands.
-Ligands of other co-stimulatory molecules are mainly expressed by APCs, and thus are involved in the initial priming and activation of T-cells.
+Among costimulatory molecules studied in GVHD, NKG2D is unique because of the expression pattern of its ligands.
+Ligands of other costimulatory molecules are mainly expressed by APCs and thus are involved in the initial priming and activation of T cells.
 Hence, separation of GVHD and GVT effects might be difficult when manipulating the expression of these costimulatory molecules.
-In contrast, NKG2D ligands are inducibly expressed by multiple cell types of both hematopoietic and non-hematopoietic origin.
-While the expression of NKG2D ligands is often constitutive on tumor cells, NKG2D ligands are only transiently induced after tissue damage such as that caused by myeloablative conditioning regimens^{50,51}.
-In allogeneic HSCT, the expression of NKG2D ligands is further maintained by ongoing inflammation caused by GVHD.
-This was apparent in our tissue sections, whereby RAE-1 expression was detected in mice transplanted with BM and CD8+ T-cells but not with BM alone on Day 7 post transplantation, which is in line with published data 52.
-Although no dramatic difference was seen between mice treated with isotype control antibody and anti-NKG2D antibody at this time point, RAE-1 expression was markedly increased by Day 14 post transplantation in the isotype controltreated but not the anti-NKG2D antibody-treated group.
-This finding suggested that a window of opportunity might exist, where NKG2D is no longer important for GVHD because of the lack of ligand expression by normal tissue but is critical for enabling donor CD8+ T-cells to eliminate NKG2D ligand-expressing tumors.
-Indeed, transient blockade with anti-NKG2D antibody maintained the attenuated GVHD state but allowed a large fraction of mice (~75%) to completely eliminate their tumors.
+In contrast, NKG2D ligands are inducibly expressed by multiple cell types of both hematopoietic and nonhematopoietic origin.
+Although the expression of NKG2D ligands is often constitutive on tumor cells, NKG2D ligands are only transiently induced after tissue damage such as that caused by myeloablative conditioning regimens.^{50,51} In allogeneic HSCT, the expression of NKG2D ligands is further maintained by ongoing inflammation caused by GVHD.
+This was apparent in our tissue sections, whereby RAE-1 expression was detected in mice transplanted with BM and CD8+ T cells, but not with BM alone on day 7 posttransplantation, which is in line with published data.52 Although no dramatic difference was seen between mice treated with isotype control antibody and anti-NKG2D antibody at this time point, RAE-1 expression was markedly increased by day 14 posttransplantation in the isotype control-treated, but not the anti-NKG2D antibody-treated, group.
+This finding suggested that a window of opportunity might exist, where NKG2D is no longer important for GVHD because of the lack of ligand expression by normal tissue but is critical for enabling donor CD8+ T cells to eliminate NKG2D ligand-expressing tumors.
+Indeed, transient blockade with anti-NKG2D antibody maintained the attenuated GVHD state but allowed a large fraction of mice (\sim 75%) to completely eliminate their tumors.
 Thus, short-term treatment with anti-NKG2D blocking antibodies might be an effective strategy in separating GVHD and GVT effects in allogeneic HSCT.
-Our preliminary data from a small cohort of allogeneic HSCT patients with active GVHD show that their CD8+ T-cells tend to express higher levels of NKG2D compared to HSCT patients without GVHD (Supplementary Figure 3), providing clinical relevance to our study.
+Our preliminary data from a small cohort of allogeneic HSCT patients with active GVHD show that their CD8+ T cells tend to express higher levels of NKG2D compared with HSCT patients without GVHD (supplemental Figure 3), providing clinical relevance to our study.